Kanjirito/simple-manga-downloader/README.md

 Additional features of the downloader:

 - It will check if a chapter on mangadex.org has multiple uploads by different groups and ask which one to download
-- It handles the MangaPlus chapters
+- It handles the MangaPlus chapters on mangadex
+- You can specify the language (mangadex only)
+- You can specify which chapters to exclude from the download
 - You can change the directory where the manga is saved
 - You can add ongoing manga to the tracked list for a easy way to check for new chapters
 - Config is saved as a .json for readability and easy modification